mmshahria/GlassboardTech-API-Reference/Assets/PUT Update an Asset by Id.md

 <strong> name* </strong> `string`

-The Name of the Asset.
+The Name of the Asset.A valid value must be 2 to 1024 characters.

 <strong>description</strong> `string` <br>